 "Although the king of carnivorous dinosaurs wouldn't have passed on scavenging a free dead meal, it may have used its sense of smell to strike at night or to navigate through large territories to find its next victim," explained University of Calgary paleontologist Darla Zelenitsky in the Independent.

 What's more, the T. rex's sense of hearing was equally sharp.
 Research on its inner ear, or cochlea, suggests a powerful array capable of picking up sounds from even the lowest frequencies.

 And if one day you happen to visit a theme park where a T. rex that was reconstituted from ancient DNA is running amok, don't pin your survival on "Jurassic Park" tactics.
 A T. rex can see you see you very clearly — even if you stand stalk still.
 Those front-facing eyes, which probably looked like malevolent moons to quivering prey, packed pretty potent "binocular vision."
 Citing large regions of the brain that controlled sight, some researchers have even thrown around the term "hawk-like" vision.

 4. They were more into power-walking than running.

 Sprinting, on the other hand, wasn't the T. rex's strong suit.
 While past studies suggested this behemoth could run faster than a horse, more recent analysis indicates the animal's unique physiology actually held it back.
-Galloping was a major pain for a bipedal animal with a two-storey high skeleton — so much so that running might have broken its legs.
+Galloping was a major pain for a bipedal animal with a two-story-high skeleton — so much so that running might have broken its legs.

 As a 2017 study notes, "True running gaits would probably lead to unacceptably high skeletal loads in T. rex."